 A simple pencil and paper will suffice, but technology can make creating a home inventory much easier.
 If you excel with spreadsheets, type it out.
 If your phone is your lifeline, store the information in the cloud so you can access it there.
 Whichever way you prefer to keep up with your information, you can make your home inventory part of it.

 Take pictures – Create a photo record of your belongings.
 Capture important individual items as well as entire rooms, closets or drawers.
-Label your photos with what’s pictured, where you bought it, the make or model—whatever information might be important to replacing and/or getting reimbursed for the item.
+Label your photos with what’s in the picture, where you made the purchase, the make or model.
+This information might be important to replacing and/or getting reimbursement for the item.
 Use your smartphone or digital camera—some give you the capability to put in the description of the item when saving the photo.

 Tape it – Walk through your house or apartment videotaping and describing the contents.
 For example, you might describe the contents of a kitchen cabinet: “Poppies on Blue by Lenox, service for 12 that includes a dinner plate, salad plate, bowl, cup and saucer.
 Purchased in 2015.”